platformsh/demo-project/readme.md

         ```

     For both cases, notice that in the `backend/scripts/start.sh` script, the Python app is run through the `blackfire-python` wrapper command: `blackfire-python gunicorn main:app`, which makes this work locally.

+#### Troubleshooting

+1. Authentication

+    If you have already launched Blackfire.io through the Upsun management console, and are logged into Upsun, everything should work fine.
+    If, however, you receive the following message on running the `blackfire` command above:

+    ```bash
+    Are you authorized to profile this page?
+No probe response, Blackfire not properly installed or invalid signature for relaying agent.
+    ```

+    You may need to re-specify the `BLACKFIRE_SERVER_ID` and `BLACKFIRE_SERVER_TOKEN` credentials locally.
+    Unique values for these two variables are automatically assigned in Upsun for you, so they can be retrived via the `upsun ssh` command:

+    ```bash
+    $ export BLACKFIRE_SERVER_ID=$(upsun ssh -e main --app backend -q 'echo $BLACKFIRE_SERVER_ID')
+    $ export BLACKFIRE_SERVER_TOKEN=$(upsun ssh -e main --app backend -q 'echo $BLACKFIRE_SERVER_TOKEN')
+    ```